Kslash2/my_python_scripts/README.md

 ### thesis_project_scripts
 These scripts were created and used by me, for my thesis work.
 I had a dataset with a lot of rules and smartobject and I extracted them for my needs.
-There is also a script which creates SQL query for populating a DB that I used.
+There are also two script which creates SQL queries for populating a DB that I used.